jmrplens/A-Lab/README.md

 #### Calibrate the transmission tube system

 To calibrate the transmission tube, it is necessary to perform 4 measurements:
 1. Take a measurement first with all four microphones in their normal positions.
-(Microphone order: [1,2,3,4])
+(Microphones order: [1,2,3,4])
-2. Swap the position of microphone 1 with microphone 2 (the other microphones leave them in their normal position) and measure.
-(Microphone order: [2,1,3,4])
+2. Swap the position of microphone 1 with microphone 2 (leave the other microphones in their normal position) and measure.
+(Microphones order: [2,1,3,4])
 3. Put the microphone 2 back to its position, put the microphone 1 in the position of the microphone 3 and the microphone 3 in the position of the microphone 1.
 Measure.
-(Microphone order: [3,2,1,4])
+(Microphones order: [3,2,1,4])
 4. Put the microphone 3 back to its position, put the microphone 1 in the position of the microphone 4 and the microphone 4 in the position of the microphone 1.
 Measure.
-(Microphone order: [4,2,3,1])
+(Microphones order: [4,2,3,1])

 Once all the measurements are finished, click on `Done`.